buildbot/buildbot/master/docs/developer/config.rst

 registration if necessary.
 Any subclasses that add configuration parameters should override :py:meth:`~ReconfigurableServiceMixin.reconfigService` and update those parameters.
-As with Schedulers, because the :py:class:`~buildbot.buildslave.AbstractBuildSlave` instance is given directly in the configuration, on reconfig instances must extract the configuration from a new instance.
-The :py:meth:`~buildbot.buildslave.AbstractBuildSlave.findNewSlaveInstance` method can be used to find the new instance.
+As with Schedulers, because the :py:class:`~buildbot.worker.AbstractWorker` instance is given directly in the configuration, on reconfig instances must extract the configuration from a new instance.
+The :py:meth:`~buildbot.worker.AbstractWorker.findNewSlaveInstance` method can be used to find the new instance.

 User Managers